mdlacasse/Owl/README.md

 and under the assumption of a heirs marginal tax rate.
 Roth conversions are also considered, subject to an optional maximum conversion amount, and optimized to suit the goals of the selected objective function.
-All calculations are indexed for inflation, which is provided as a fixed rate, or through historical values, as are all other rates used for the calculations.
+All calculations are indexed for inflation, which is either provided as a fixed rate, or through historical values, as are all other rates used for the calculations.
 These rates can be used for backtesting different scenarios by choosing *historical* rates, or by choosing *average* rates over a historical year range,